Mariana Trench

-In 2009, the Mariana Trench was established as a US National Monument.
-Monothalamea have been found in the trench by Scripps Institution of Oceanography researchers at a record depth of 10.6 km below the sea surface.
+In 2009, the Mariana Trench was established as a US National Monument, Mariana Trench Marine National Monument.

+One-celled organisms called monothalamea have been found in the trench at a record depth of 10.6 km below the sea surface by researchers from the Scripps Institution of Oceanography.
 Data has also suggested that microbial life forms thrive within the trench.

 Etymology

 The Mariana Trench is named after the nearby Mariana Islands, which are named Las Marianas in honor of Spanish Queen Mariana of Austria.
-The islands are part of the island arc that is formed on an over-riding plate, called the Mariana Plate (also named for the islands), on the western side of the trench.
+The islands are part of the island arc that is formed on an over-riding plate, called the Mariana plate (also named for the islands), on the western side of the trench.

 Geology

 The Mariana Trench is part of the Izu–Bonin–Mariana subduction system that forms the boundary between two tectonic plates.
-In this system, the western edge of one plate, the Pacific Plate, is subducted (i.e., thrust) beneath the smaller Mariana Plate that lies to the west.
-Crustal material at the western edge of the Pacific Plate is some of the oldest oceanic crust on Earth (up to 170 million years old), and is, therefore, cooler and denser; hence its great height difference relative to the higher-riding (and younger) Mariana Plate.
+In this system, the western edge of one plate, the Pacific plate, is subducted (i.e., thrust) beneath the smaller Mariana plate that lies to the west.
+Crustal material at the western edge of the Pacific plate is some of the oldest oceanic crust on Earth (up to 170 million years old), and is, therefore, cooler and denser; hence its great height difference relative to the higher-riding (and younger) Mariana plate.
 The deepest area at the plate boundary is the Mariana Trench proper.

 The movement of the Pacific and Mariana plates is also indirectly responsible for the formation of the Mariana Islands.
-These volcanic islands are caused by flux melting of the upper mantle due to the release of water that is trapped in minerals of the subducted portion of the Pacific Plate.
+These volcanic islands are caused by flux melting of the upper mantle due to the release of water that is trapped in minerals of the subducted portion of the Pacific plate.

 Research history

 The trench was first sounded during the Challenger expedition in 1875 using a weighted rope, which recorded a depth of 4475 fathom.
 In 1877, a map was published called Tiefenkarte des Grossen Ozeans ("Depth map of the Great Ocean") by Petermann, which showed a Challenger Tief ("Challenger deep") at the location of that sounding.
 In 1899, USS Nero, a converted collier, recorded a depth of 5269 fathom.

-In 1951, Challenger II surveyed the trench using echo sounding, a much more precise and vastly easier way to measure depth than the sounding equipment and drag lines used in the original expedition.
+In 1951, under Chief Scientist Thomas Gaskell, Challenger II surveyed the trench using echo sounding, a much more precise and vastly easier way to measure depth than the sounding equipment and drag lines used in the original expedition.
 During this survey, the deepest part of the trench was recorded when the Challenger II measured a depth of 5960 fathom at 11°19′N 142°15′E, known as the Challenger Deep.

 In 1957, the Soviet vessel Vityaz reported a depth of 11034 m at a location dubbed the Mariana Hollow.